AI-Generated Portrait

 Uintah Basin Technology College

-During and shortly after High School, I attended dual enrollment with the local technical college and received course certificates in Accounting, Database Administration, and PC Repair
+During and shortly after High School, I attended dual enrollment with the local technical college and received course certificates in Accounting, Database Administration, and PC Repair.

 Get in touch